neil3k/graylog_test/README.md

 The EC2 web instances running are encapsulated in an ASG for High availability.
 These are all running Apache as the webservice.

-In order to run this Code on your PC/MAC you will need to have terraform and the AWS CLI installed.
+In order to run this code on your PC/MAC you will need to have terraform and the AWS CLI installed.

 https://learn.hashicorp.com/tutorials/terraform/install-cli
 https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html